 Please click HERE for framing text and open calls.

-PERFORMANCY FORUM is a platform for interdisciplinary performance art and social projects, organized since 2009 by PPL.
+PERFORMANCY FORUM is a platform for interdisciplinary performance art and social projects, organized since 2009 by PPL (Esther Neff, often in collaboration with a temporary committee).
 Curatorial and project proposals are always welcome.

 PERFORMANCY FORUM avoids branding, opening in multiplicit ways and appearing via points of presence, attentional focus and embodied gathering, diffractive intersection, and intentional construction of intra-social situation.

 PERFORMANCY FORUM began as a project of the Panoply Performance Laboratory (PPL) while the collective was in residence at Surreal Estate, a 50-person arts and activism collective in Bushwick (members of Surreal Estate were deported, tear gassed, and evicted in 2011, the collective and the co-operative space forcibly disbanded as part of backlash against Occupy and fear of intersectional coalition-formation amongst residents of Bushwick).
-In 2012, PPL inherited the site at 104 Meserole Street from Spread Art, where PERFORMANCY FORUM usually takes place.
+In 2012, PPL inherited the site at 104 Meserole Street from Spread Art and operated as a lab site (“Institution is a Verb”) through 2018.

 The intentions of PERFORMANCY FORUM are to: